-We attempt to minimize the possible impact of task demand by accounting for the specific concerns raised by Firestone and Scholl (2016).
-We ask participants to report a self-assessment of their performance on a sliding scale.
+We attempt to minimize the possible impact of task demand by asking participants to report a self-assessment of their performance on a sliding scale.
 If the effect persists even if participants report a positive self-assessment (i.e., if they believed that they did well), then the task demand effect is not a confound.
 However, if the effect only reliably manifests in cases where the participant reports a negative self-assessment, then task demand (rather than a top-down perceptual effect) may have caused participants to demonstrate the effect.
-Furthermore, we will ask participants what they believed the purpose of the study was, in order to account for any biases that may have been introduced due to participants’ awareness of the study’s specific hypotheses. (https://osf.io/mv9kq) Finally, we add “filler questions” in between each trial (i.e., which ball was your favorite?) in order to obscure the primary hypothesis.
+Furthermore, we will ask participants what they believed the purpose of the study was in order to account for any biases that may have been introduced due to participants’ awareness of the study’s specific hypotheses.
+We did not ask filler questions to cover up our hypothesis such as “which ball is your favorite” which we had originally discussed in our pre-registered OSF report (https://osf.io/mv9kq).

-Hypothesis
+Hypothesis.
 We are expecting to see a change in participants’ reported relative ball speed (i.e., target ball compared to the background ball) based on the variable of paddle size (small, medium, or large).
-In other words, we predict that participants will be more likely to report that the target ball is a different speed than the background ball as the paddle size changes.
+In other words, we predict that participants will be more likely to report that the target ball is a moving faster or slower than the background ball as the paddle size changes.

 Methods